 A love of books and drawing began from a very early age.
 Fairytales and Aesops Fables were a standard before bedtime in our house.
 My first wish from the tooth fairy was for a sketchbook and a packet of oil pastels.
 My wish was granted and so began a life of drawing, creating and dreaming.

-I pursued my lifelong passion of drawing and illustrating upon leaving school to study Fine Art at the Queensland College of Art.
+I pursued my lifelong passion of drawing and illustrating upon leaving school to study Fine Art.
 During this time I explored the artistic mediums of drawing, painting, sculpture and intermedia.
 A passion for text and poetry surfaced as an interest area for research and creativity at this time.
 I have consistently been involved in art practice and have exhibited in many local, independent and group art exhibitions.